 Downtime in the manufacturing process is one of the biggest causes of lost productivity.
 It delays the production process and ripples throughout the supply chain, ultimately affecting your ROI.
-Here are five ways to reduce unexpected downtime, eliminate delays, and keep your business running smoothly.
+Here are five ways to minimize manufacturing downtime, eliminate delays, and keep your business running smoothly.

 Cross-train employees.
 One of the most important aspects of running a successful manufacturing business is keeping your employees well-trained and current in their skills.
 In order to do this, you must provide your employees with a variety of opportunities to learn new things.